caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 # Typeclasses for semantics with safety

+The main point, from my perspective, of using typeclasses, is that allows to write methods that only take type parameters -- i.e. `isRecent[T](t:T)`.
+The code written in this manner tends to be simpler and more correct, since it is impossible to make assumptions about the arguments.

 The typeclass  is also a "wrapper" for `Email`.
 The usage of `isRecent` with a typeclass will be like this:

 ~~~